linode/docs/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster/index.md

 ## What is Hadoop?

 Hadoop is an open-source Apache project that allows creation of parallel processing applications on large data sets, distributed across networked nodes.
-It's composed of the **Hadoop Distributed File System (HDFS™)** that handles scalability and redundancy of data across nodes, and **Hadoop YARN**: a framework for job scheduling that executes data processing tasks on all nodes.
+It is composed of the **Hadoop Distributed File System (HDFS™)** that handles scalability and redundancy of data across nodes, and **Hadoop YARN**, a framework for job scheduling that executes data processing tasks on all nodes.

 ![How to Install and Set Up a 3-Node Hadoop Cluster](hadoop-1-logo.png "How to Install and Set Up a 3-Node Hadoop Cluster")

 ## Before You Begin

 1. Follow the [Getting Started](/docs/getting-started/) guide to create three (3) Linodes.
 They'll be referred to throughout this guide as **node-master**, **node1**, and **node2**.
-It's recommended that you set the hostname of each Linode to match this naming convention.
+It is recommended that you set the hostname of each Linode to match this naming convention.

     Run the steps in this guide from the **node-master** unless otherwise specified.

+1. [Add a Private IP Address](/docs/platform/manager/remote-access/#adding-private-ip-addresses) to each Linode so that your Cluster can communicate with an additional layer of security.

-2. Follow the [Securing Your Server](/docs/security/securing-your-server/) guide to harden the three servers.
+1. Follow the [Securing Your Server](/docs/security/securing-your-server/) guide to harden each of the three servers.
 Create a normal user for the install, and a user called `hadoop` for any Hadoop daemons.
 Do **not** create SSH keys for `hadoop` users.
 SSH keys will be addressed in a later section.

-3. Install the JDK using the appropriate guide for your distribution, [Debian](/docs/development/java/install-java-on-debian/), [CentOS](/docs/development/java/install-java-on-centos/) or [Ubuntu](/docs/development/java/install-java-on-ubuntu-16-04/), or grab the latest JDK from Oracle.
+1. Install the JDK using the appropriate guide for your distribution, [Debian](/docs/development/java/install-java-on-debian/), [CentOS](/docs/development/java/install-java-on-centos/) or [Ubuntu](/docs/development/java/install-java-on-ubuntu-16-04/), or grab the latest JDK from Oracle.

-4. The steps below use example IPs for each node.
+1. The steps below use example IPs for each node.
 Adjust each example according to your configuration:

     -  **node-master**: 192.0.2.1
     -  **node1**: 192.0.2.2